marialgk/NNNSanalyser/README.md

 - **--boxplot:** Optional.
 Boolean.
 If True, produces and saves boxplots.
 Default is True.
  - **-h, --help:** Show help message.

+## Future plans
+NNNS Analyser is still under development.
+Next versions may include:
+- English and Spanish versions of the Excel template.
+- Option to compare the scores of two groups.
+- Further visualization options.

 ## Further reading

 Original NNNS publication: